cyberchallengeit-ve/ctf-ad-rules/README.md

 * No attacks against the infrastructure (this website and challenges) including denial-of-service (DoS), floods, DNS poisoning, ARP spoofing, MITM, etc...
 * The only permitted attack targets are the vulnerable machines!
 Players are not allowed to attack each other (e.g., you can't break into rivals' laptops)
 * Destructive behavior and unfair practices are severely prohibited.
 These include removing flags or deleting files on compromised hosts, creating fake flags to break legitimate attacks
-* Network vulnerability scanners - with the exception of `nmap` - are not allowed, do something better
+* Network vulnerability scanners - with the exception of a few manual runs of `nmap` - are not allowed, do something better
 * Sharing flags, exploits or hints between teams is severely prohibited and will grant you the exclusion from the competition.

 Before attempting to break one of the aforementioned rules, remember that all the network traffic is logged.
 Violations to these rules will be evaluated by the organisers who reserve the right to penalize or exclude teams and individual from the competition.